The “Are We Secure?” Trap

 Why they’re asking

-This is the real question behind “Are we secure?” — they want assurance the budget is proportionate to exposure.
+This is the real question behind “Are we secure?”
+They want assurance that budget allocation is proportionate to exposure, defensible to auditors, and benchmarked against peers.

 Your answer structure